Sources

 Tip

-We recommend adding not only your products but also products from your top competitors.
-In case your product catalog is too large, focus on monitoring your top-selling products first.
-Organize the products into multiple separate projects, each focused on a specific use case, brand, or product category.
+In addition to your own products, we recommend adding products from your top competitors.
+In case your product catalog is too large, prioritize monitoring your top-selling products first.
+Organize products into multiple separate categories, each focused on a specific use case, brand, or product category, and tag products for enhanced organization.

 📘